jizhang/jizhang.github.com/source/_posts/2015-04-28-elasticsearch-performance-tips.markdown

 Do not set heap size over 32G though, even you have more than 64G memory.
 The reason is described in [this link][4].

-Also, you should probably set -Xms to 8G as well, to avoid overhead of heap memory growth.
+Also, you should probably set -Xms to 8G as well, to avoid the overhead of heap memory growth.

 ### Disable Swapping

+Swapping is a way to move unused program code and data to disk so as to provide more space for running applications and file caching.
+It also provides a buffer for the system to recover from memory exhaustion.
+But for critical application like ElasticSearch, being swapped is definitely a performance killer.

+There're several ways to disable swapping, and our choice is setting `bootstrap.mlockall` to true.
+This tells ElasticSearch to lock its memory space in RAM so that OS will not swap it out.
+One can confirm this setting via `http://localhost:9200/_nodes/process?pretty`.

+If ElasticSearch is not started as root (and it probably shouldn't), this setting may not take effect.
+For Ubuntu server, one needs to add `<username> hard memlock unlimited` to `/etc/security/limits.conf`, and run `ulimit -l unlimited` before starting ElasticSearch process.

 ### Increase `mmap` Counts

+ElasticSearch uses memory mapped files, and the default `mmap` counts is low.
+Add `vm.max_map_count=262144` to `/etc/sysctl.conf`, run `sysctl -p /etc/sysctl.conf` as root, and then restart ElasticSearch.

 ## Tip 3 Setup a Cluster with Unicast